Pinnacles National Park

 The best thing to do at Pinnacles is hike, hike, and then hike some more!
 Our first weekend at Pinnacles we hiked over 30 miles because each hike left us wanting more.
 There are spectacular views so see, rocks to climb, caves to explore, rivers to dip your aching feet in, and wildlife to witness.

 Our most recommended hike in Pinnacles is the High Peaks trail.
-Along this trail you spelunk, see spectacular views of the rocky and grassy valley, and walk along narrow ridges on top of the Pinnacle rock formations.
+Along this trail you spelunk (explore caves), see spectacular grassy valleys, and walk along narrow ridges on top of the Pinnacle rock formations.
 This part of the trail is known as the Steep and Narrow section and it is definitely adrenaline inducing!

 More information on the trails available is located here.
 Stop by the Visitor's Center to inquire about which of the trails fit your skill level.